-All students will undergo a background check by the South Dakota Medical and Osteopathic Examiners in order to receive the required "student status."
+Students may be subject to a background check for the South Dakota Medical and Osteopathic Examiners in order to receive the required "student status."
 Student status is required to complete the clinical portions and some of the lab activities in the Paramedic program.

 If you are not a resident in the state of South Dakota, please be aware that licensing requirements vary from state to state.
-It is your responsibility to determine if your Paramedic testing results and status are valid in your state of residence, or the state in which you plan to practice as a paramedic.
+It is your responsibility to determine if your Paramedic testing results and status are valid in your state of residence, or the state in which you plan to practice as a Paramedic.

-^{}Students must have an approved 3 credit Anatomy & Physiology and 3 credit Medical Terminology courses through an accredited post-secondary institute before advancing into FFP courses.
+^{}Students must have an approved 3 credit Anatomy & Physiology and 3 credit Medical Terminology course through an accredited post-secondary institute before advancing into EMS courses.